samhippo/mpv-scripts/README.md

 Ctrl+2 script_message move-file-datetime
 ```
 #### Usage
-Press ```Ctrl+2``` while playing a video file.
-The file will be moved to a timestamped subfolder (*.\20200425203645\video.mkv*).
-The timestamp remains until mpv is closed and reopened.
-If no other items exist in the playlist then mpv auto closes by default.
+Activating this command will move the currently playing video file a timestamped subfolder (e.g. *.\20200425203645\video.mkv*).
+The timestamp remains until mpv is closed.
+The playlist entry is also removed for this video file.

 ## ▶️  &nbsp; move-file-subfolder.lua
 Moves the currently playing video file to a specified subfolder.
 #### Installation